 - NO shrine maiden kimono (or else the entire list will be flooded by them)

-Additionally, do take note that this is not arranged in any specific order.
-Each one of these kimono-clad characters is awesome in their specific way.
+Additionally, each one of these kimono-clad characters is awesome in their specific way.
 So let’s love them all, shall we?

 Without further ado, enjoy the list!